teapartydev/teapartydev-blog/content/index.md

 ---

-## Welcome to DriftDev
+## Welcome to DriftVault

-The home of the DriftDev, where every piece of information I've gathered finds its home.
+The Knowledgebase of the DriftDev, where every piece of information I've gathered finds its home.
 Here, you’ll find a meticulously curated collection of insights, ideas, and learnings that power my thinking and creativity.
 This is more than just a repository; it’s a dynamic, ever-evolving library designed to inspire, educate, and inform.

 ### Explore My World of Knowledge